Welding is an important skill, but to be a great fabricator you need a plasma cutter.

 - Cutting capacity isn't great

 The Hobart Airforce 12ci plasma cutter offers advanced pro features.
 Post flow air cooling keeps the air flowing once you finish cutting.
-The AirForce 12ci Fan-On-Demand feature helps to keep dust and debris out of the case and saves power as well.
-It’s designed to be lightweight, rugged and easily portable.
+The AirForce 12ci Fan-On-Demand feature helps keep dust and debris out of the case and saves power.
+It’s designed to be lightweight, rugged, and easily portable.

 4. PrimeWeld CUT60 Plasma Cutter